for Secondary Education in the UK.

 • 51 RECYCLE THIS!
 How much of our household waste do we recycle?
 How much of it could we recycle?
 Students devise practical schemes to improve recycling in school and at home.

-• 53 INDUSTRIAL POLLUTION This sheet examines some of the many forms of industrial pollution that exist, and the impact they can have.
+• 53 INDUSTRIAL POLLUTION This lesson plan examines some of the many forms of industrial pollution that exist, and the impact they can have.

-• 55 OPEN-CAST DEVELOPMENT An interesting sheet that gets students to consider the development options for a former open-cast mining site.
+• 55 OPEN-CAST DEVELOPMENT An interesting worksheet that gets students to consider the development options for a former open-cast mining site.

 • 57 ORGANIC VERSUS CHEMICAL FARMING Defines these two types of farming, and highlights the differences (and similarities) between them.

-• 59 EXPANDING ESTATES This sheet explores different types of housing development, with students encouraged to argue the merits of each type.
+• 59 EXPANDING ESTATES This worksheet explores different types of housing development, with students encouraged to argue the merits of each type.

 • 61 SHOPPING ENQUIRY Students devise an investigation into the use of a local shopping centre.
 This can be extended to include a fieldwork visit and analysis of the data collected.

-• 63 DESERTIFICATION This sheet looks at the causes of desertification, the problems it causes and remedies to prevent it.
+• 63 DESERTIFICATION This worksheet looks at the causes of desertification, the problems it causes and remedies to prevent it.

 • 65 IN TOWN Students take part in a practical exercise to examine the feasibility of a new fast food outlet in their local town.